sap-tutorials/Tutorials/tutorials/fiori-ios-scpms-teched19-07/fiori-ios-scpms-teched19-07.md

 ---
-title: Implement the Image classification using a trained Core ML model and the Vision framework.
+title: Implement Image classification Using a Trained Core ML Model and Vision Framework.
-description: You will learn how to import a trained Core ML model and use the Vision framework to prepare a certain image for the classification.
-You will then use the classification result to fetch products of a certain product category from the sample data service.
+description: Import a trained Core ML model and use the Vision framework to prepare a certain image for the classification; you will then use the classification result to fetch products of a certain product category from the sample data service.
 auto_validation: true
 primary_tag: products>sap-cloud-platform-sdk-for-ios
 tags: [  tutorial>beginner, operating-system>ios, topic>mobile, topic>odata, products>sap-cloud-platform, products>sap-cloud-platform-sdk-for-ios ]